Category Archives: Social Studies Enrichment

 Link to EY badge-The World from A-Z

-To earn the mini spark, imagine you are a scientist studying the Amazon rainforest.
-Write a journal entry describing the incredible biodiversity you have observed and explain why it is important to protect this unique ecosystem.
-Please use include these words in your journal entry.
+1. Imagine you are a scientist studying the Amazon rainforest.
+Write a 2 paragraph journal entry describing the incredible biodiversity you have observed, why it is important to protect this unique ecosystem, and the flying rivers.
+Please include these words in your journal entry.

 • Biodiversity: The variety of living organisms in a particular habitat or ecosystem.